smohdarif/jas_helm_install/values/For_PROD_Setup/README.md

 ---

 Note: JAS runs as a k8s job , so you will see the pods from the job only when you "Scan for Contextual Analysis".
-At that time when you run the following ti will show the pods that are running for the job.
+At that time when you run the following , it will show the pods that are running for the job.
 ```text
 watch kubectl get pods  -n $MY_NAMESPACE
 ```